hapax/hapax.github.io/assets/buffon.md

 for an arbitrary curve of length $\ell$ is called *Buffon's noodle*.

+#### Random noodles

+In general, for a fixed curve the probabilities will be related in a complicated way.
+But we can also consider a noodle which is randomly generated as a *random walk*.
+Physically, this would give the expected number of crossings for a polymer.

+\langle N^2 \rangle = \langle\rangle

 #### Wheels and woodles

-The final twist of the noodle comes from thinking about shapes which have constant width
+There is a final twist of the noodle comes from thinking about shapes which have constant width.